-The Port has recorded in its financial statements all material liabilities, including an estimate for situations which are not yet resolved but where, based on available information, management believes it is probable that the Port will have to make payment.
+The Port has recorded in its financial statements all material liabilities.
 In the opinion of management, the Port's insurance policies and/or self-insurance reserves are adequate to pay all known or pending claims.

-As discussed in Note 8, Long-Term Debt, the Port has no long-term debts.
+As discussed in Note 7, Long-Term Debt and Changes in Long-Term Liabilities, the Port has approximately \$4.6 million long-term debts.

-As discussed in Note 3, Construction Commitments, the Port has committed to several projects that are under contract.
+As discussed in Note 3, Construction Commitments, the Port has several ongoing projects that are under contract.
 They are fully funded by the Port's revenues, cash, and investments.

 The Port participates in a number of federal and state assisted programs.
 These grants are subject to audit by the grantors or their representatives.
-Such audits could result in requests for reimbursement to grantor agencies for expenditures disallowed under the terms of the grants.
+Such audits could result in requests for reimbursement to grantor agencies for expenses disallowed under the terms of the grants.
 Management is not aware of any disallowances; however, if any, these would be immaterial.